arielayb/data-alignment-tutorial/README.md

 		○ Using packed attribute tells the compiler to place data members without padding bytes in between.
 		○ Packed attribute can reduce the size of the class or struct.
 		○ However, it does not guarantee data alignment and may degrade performance.
-			§ NOTE: Having a lot of RAM and using packed attribute
+			§ NOTE: Having a lot of RAM and using packed attribute.
+			§ A packed class or struct requries more work for the CPU to get the remaining bytes.
+			§ The compiler will apply padding bytes automatically.